ian-hampton/bulk-image-rename/README.md

 ## Installation and Use

-For my own sanity, this project makes use of the [exif-py](https://github.com/ianare/exif-py) module.
-As such, running this script requires a virtual enviroment.
+For the sake of my sanity, this project makes use of the [exif-py](https://github.com/ianare/exif-py) module.
+As a result, you must set up a virtual enviroment for this script.

 1. Get into your directory of choice and clone the repo.
     ```sh